 For another example of developed RESPECT! norms, namely the BSSWA Scholar-Activist Respect Guidelines, please click here.

 Though there are many other steps to fully putting the 100% RESPECT!
-Campaign in place, I’ll move now to one of our most effective restorative practices: The No Excuses Mediation.
-In this mediation format, the goal is to have the participants take responsibility for their actions and 'repair the harm' or 'clean up the bad situation that you made'.
+Campaign in place, we’ll move now to one of our most effective restorative practices: The No Excuses Mediation.
+In this mediation format, which is a combination of the traditional Restorative Chat and the Restorative Conference, the goal is to have the participants take responsibility for their actions and 'repair the harm' or 'clean up the bad situation that you made'.

 For examples of the successes that this approach has led to, please click here.

 What really sets the 100% RESPECT!
-Campaign apart from other programs geared at including students on setting behavioral norms is the component Teacher to Student RESPECT!
-In this program, school staff is asked to change and respond to student feedback on what respectful/disrespectful adult behavior looks and feels like to teens and preteens.
+Campaign apart from other programs geared at including students in when setting behavioral norms is the component of Teacher to Student RESPECT!
+In this piece, school staff is asked to change and respond to student feedback on what respectful/disrespectful adult behavior looks and feels like to teens and preteens.
 This puts students and teachers on an equal footing.
 Experience shows that learning what is respectful to teens, and altering your behavior accordingly, facilitates communication with students.
+Rather than disempowering teachers, listening to and responding positively to students’ requests actually earns adults more respect from young people.
 By promoting this mutual respect and understanding, the 100% RESPECT!
 Campaign facilitates both academic and emotional learning—for everyone involved.

 "Developing and implementing the 100% RESPECT!
 Campaign at East Side Community High School over the four years between 2005-2009 played a major role in increasing the safety of our school, the social and emotional development of our students and learning in general.
 Under the leadership of Dean Matthew Guldin and in collaboration with all sectors of our staff and students, this social emotional learning program gave East Side common language and behavioral guidelines, which anchored our efforts to help students mature and make better decisions.
 Additionally, it helped many staff members improve their relationships with their students.